hkk97/hkk97/README.md

 <br/>

 3 years of working experience in Flutter and libraries set-up and Backend development/Configuration.
 7 years of programming experience in programming eager in system design and architecture design.
 Capability to handle multi-database environments and create complex mobile applications.
-- 🔭 I’m currently working on [Spotlight-Platform](https://www.spotlight-platform.com) and [Spotlight](https://www.spotlightplatform.co)
-- 🌱 I’m currently learning [Kubernetes](https://kubernetes.io/), System Design and Cloud
+- 🌱 I’m currently learning rust and [Kubernetes](https://kubernetes.io/), System Design and Cloud
 - 💬 Ask me about Flutter and Python or any tech-related stuff.
 - 📫 Contact: wch.klaus@gmail.com